top of page

 The concept of carbon footprint aims to assess the environmental impact of human actions in terms of their contribution to climate change.
 It helps companies and organizations understand and evaluate their environmental impact, identify areas where emissions can be reduced, and implement strategies to mitigate those emissions.

 But why should companies conduct a carbon footprint measurement?
-Here are the top 5 reasons:
+Here are the top 5 reasons.

 carbon-footprint-reasons